 Industries with the highest rates of depression include:

 Most people feel stressed, overwhelmed, or scared at some point in their life due to work or personal stress.
 If anxiety does not abate as the source of stress eases or goes away, this could indicate an anxiety disorder.
 There are two common forms of anxiety:

-- Generalized anxiety disorder (GAD): Excessive worry that lasts for six months or longer is the major symptom associated with GAD.
+- Generalized anxiety disorder (GAD): Excessive worry that lasts six months or longer is a major symptom associated with GAD.
 This worry may cover someone’s health, job, social interactions, and other routine life circumstances.
 If anxiety does not go away with the source of stress, they may need additional help and support.